wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Test scaling and performance requirements</strong> - This includes load testing to validate that the workload meets scaling and performance requirements.

-   * <strong>Test resiliency using chaos engineering
-Run tests that inject failures regularly into pre-production and production environments.
+   * <strong>Test resiliency using chaos engineering</strong> - Run tests that inject failures regularly into pre-production and production environments.
 Hypothesize how your workload will react to the failure, then compare your hypothesis to the testing results and iterate if they do not match.
 Ensure that production testing does not impact users.

-   * <strong>Conduct game days regularly
-Use game days to regularly exercise your failure procedures as close to production as possible (including in production environments) with the people who will be involved in actual failure scenarios.
+   * <strong>Conduct game days regularly</strong> - Use game days to regularly exercise your failure procedures as close to production as possible (including in production environments) with the people who will be involved in actual failure scenarios.
 Game days enforce measures to ensure that production testing does not impact users.

-13. How do you plan for disaster recovery (DR)?
+9. How do you plan for disaster recovery (DR)?

    * <strong>Define recovery objectives for downtime and data loss</strong> - The workload has a recovery time objective (RTO) and recovery point objective (RPO).